Strawberry Banana Smoothie with Yogurt

 Strawberry – You can use fresh strawberries or frozen strawberries.
 Blueberries or raspberries would also work well.
 We also have a Blueberry Smoothie Recipe.

 Banana– We haven’t tried this recipe without the banana but I’m sure it would work fine, it would just be less sweet.
+If you have extra bananas you need to use up, try this Healthy Banana Pancake Recipe!

 Yogurt– Nonfat greek yogurt is a great way to add protein and richness to smoothies for a low amount of calories.
 You can substitute with dairy free yogurt or full fat yogurt.
 You can also skip the yogurt, but may need a little bit more almond milk.